Monetary or Non-Monetary?

 For example, the share that DOES specify mandatory redemption by the issuer at some future date would represent a liability.

 Some companies issue their share capital in a foreign currency.

 However, neither IAS 21, nor IFRS 9/IAS 39 specify whether the share capital in a foreign currency is monetary or non-monetary item and how to treat the difference.

 In practice, the ordinary share capital is viewed as non-monetary item and maintained at the historical rates.
 The reason is that its retranslation to closing rate does not affect the cash flows of the company.

 However, I have experienced the opposite in the past.
-A few companies treated their foreign currency share capital as a monetary item, but they took foreign exchange differences to the statement of other comprehensive income, and not to profit or loss.
+A few companies treated their foreign currency share capital as a monetary item, but they took foreign exchange differences directly to equity, and not to profit or loss.
 In this case, total equity is the same as the share capital would have been kept at the historical cost.